zulip/zulip/docs/production/management-commands.md

 If you need to query or edit data directly in the Zulip database, the best way to do this is with Django's built-in management shell.

-You can get an iPython shell with full access to code within the Zulip project using `manage.py shell`, e.g., you can do the following to change a user's email address:
+You can get an IPython shell with full access to code within the Zulip project using `manage.py shell`, e.g., you can do the following to change a user's email address: